AndreaGrandieri/MMM-MD/en/index.md

 > <p class="blockquote-title-fixer-purple">tl;dr</p>
 >
 > Write MD.
 Render it on the MagicMirror!

+---

-> This module enables you to write whatever you want directly rendering it on your MagicMirror screen!
+__This module enables you to write whatever you want directly rendering it on your MagicMirror screen!__

 ---